Sandvich/hackers_rpg/DOCS.md

 Certain code blocks have special limitations on their use:
 * A block prefaced by "public:" **must** be placed into a public member function (*action* is allowed).
 This means that any other program could, in theory, execute said function.
-* Several blocks contain the code "this->acted = true;" - a maximum of one of these can be executed each turn.
+* Several blocks contain the code "this->acted = true;".
+These are termed *standard blocks*, others being termed *free blocks*.
+A maximum of one standard block can be executed each turn.

 ## Initiative and Integrity
 *Initiative* is the number of *code blocks* used in the program.
 It is not calculated automatically (yet?).
 The lower the number, the more often and more quickly the program will take turns.